lsst/dp0_lsst_io/docs/delegate-resources/portal-usabilitytest-answerkey.rst

 Step 1.
 Visualize the region of the cluster
 ===========================================

 1.1.
-Under “Enter Constraints”, enter the coordinates “3h43m00.00s, -32d16m19.00s” for “Coords or Obj Name”.
+Under “Enter Constraints”, enter the coordinates “3h43m00.00s, -32d16m19.00s” for “Coordinates or Object Name”.
 Next to “Radius”, from the drop down menu choose “arcseconds” and then enter “200”.

 1.2.
 Select the output columns “coord_ra”, “coord_dec”, “r” and “i_cModelFlux”, “r” and “i_extendedness” and “detect_isPrimary”.
 In the “constraints” column, enter “=1” for “g", “r” and “i_extendedness” and for “detect_isPrimary”.